/

 When data is not managed as an integral part of platform architecture, the core system loses its role as a reliable source of truth.

-Platforms as a bottleneck for AI and digitisation
+Platforms as a bottleneck for AI and digitization

 New initiatives around AI, automation, and digital customer interaction require flexible access to reliable data and stable integrations.

-When core systems are heavily customised and difficult to expand, they become a bottleneck.
-Innovation must be built around them rather than on top of them.
+When core systems are heavily customized and difficult to extend, they become a bottleneck.
+Innovation must be built around them instead of on top of them.

-This increases the distance between core systems and new digital initiatives and leads to parallel technologies that in the long run create new integration problems.
+This increases the distance between core systems and new digital initiatives, leading to parallel technologies that ultimately cause integration problems again.

 The structural cause: lack of explicit platform strategy

-Platform rigidity is rarely the result of one poor decision.
-It occurs when an organization lacks an explicit long-term strategy for its core systems.
+Platform rigidity is rarely the result of one wrong decision.
+It occurs when an organization has no explicit long-term strategy for its core systems.

-Without clear choices around standardisation, integration principles, custom policies, and lifecycle management, the platform grows organically with every new need.
-That seems flexible but creates cumulative complexity.
+Without clear choices regarding standardization, integration principles, customization policies, and lifecycle management, the platform grows organically with every new need.
+That may seem flexible, but it creates cumulative complexity.

-A core system must not only be functionally managed but architecturally guided.
+A core system must not only be managed functionally but should also be architecturally guided.

 Enterprise platforms are designed to support scale and control.
 When customisation, integration complexity, and vendor dependency structurally increase, that foundation turns into a barrier.